Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Material system Carbon fiber and silicon carbide chemistry cost more than iron casting, and scrap is costly.

 Time in process Thermal cycles and infiltration limit throughput.
-Shortcuts usually show up as defects or inconsistency.
+Shortcuts usually surface as defects or inconsistency.

 Machining Hard ceramic finishing pushes you toward diamond tooling and slower cycle times.